¡Hablamos Español!

 Common Causes of Motorcycle Accidents in Provo

 Motorcyclists face unique risks on Utah’s roads, and Provo’s bustling streets are no exception.
-While each accident is different, some factors commonly contribute to collisions involving motorcycles:
+While each accident is different, some factors commonly contribute to collisions involving motorcycles.
+A Provo Motorcycle Accident Lawyer can help identify the cause of your accident and fight for the compensation you deserve.

 • Speeding and Reckless Driving: Exceeding speed limits or weaving through traffic drastically reduces a driver’s reaction time and escalates the force of any collision.
 Motorcyclists, who lack the protective shell of a car, often sustain severe injuries when struck by high-speed vehicles.
 Speeding also narrows the margin for error in tight traffic conditions like those around the BYU campus or major roadways such as University Avenue.